vishalsatish/ios-decal-proj4/README.md

 	* Each member (as a table entry) has next to them a "cookie" button that allows the user to give them additional points with a reason attached (i.e.
 	Took care of Bob when he was sick.)
+	* when the progress bar is filled, the bar right away starts filling again and the member receives an addition to their "reward count"
 * Clicking on the members tab takes the user to a view that displays every group member, including add (new members) and edit (delete members) buttons
 	* Clicking on the add button brings the user to the same view they saw when